tjcoppola234/Discball/README.md

 # Discball
-A manual for Discball: An epic mix of Ultimate Frisbee and Basketball
+The Official Rulebook for Discball: An epic mix of Ultimate Frisbee and Basketball